JoryC/Eco-ODAP/README.md

 - Paramaters in the YAML header of R-ODAF_2_Sample_QC.rmd
 - Paramaters in the YAML header of R-ODAF_3_DESeq2_report.rnaseq.Rmd
 - Paramaters in the YAML header of BMD_and_tPOD_calculation.Rmd
+- nf-params.json
+- (optional) custom nf-core/rnaseq configurations (.config files)
+- (optional) custom multiqc report configurations (custom_multiqc_config.yaml)

-Please note that the params in the config YAML files should match the params in the headers of the params in the R markdown files.
+Please note that the params in the config YAML files should match the params in the headers of the params in the matching R markdown files.

 #### Metadata
 A sample of what the metadata can look like is shown in the default `/SraRunTable.csv` metadata file which mimics what metaadata would look like if downloaded from the NCBI GEO database.
 The essential columns are: